artcuddy/project4-cocktail-nerd/README.md

 <a href="#top">Back to the top.</a>

-This project was made possible due to the help & advice from my Code Institute mentor Rohit, Code Institute Slack community, Stack Overflow community and a lot of extensive Googling and hair pulling.
+This project was made possible due to the help & advice from my Code Institute mentor Rohit, Code Institute Slack community, Stack Overflow community and a lot of extensive Googling and hair pulling if I had any.